NOWUM/dmas/docs/docker.md

 This simulation heavily relies on docker to run multiple agents at once.

-This can either be configured through Docker Swarm or Docker-Compose
+This can either be configured through Docker Swarm or Docker Compose

 # Docker Install